nulab/BacklogMigration-Redmine/README.md

 ### Backlog's user roles
 This program is for the users with the Space's administrator roles.

+### Migration project with custom fields
+Only applied to max or platina plan.

 ### Resources that cannot be migrated
 * Shared files
 * Sentences